 - January 2004 - December 2005

-Member of the National State-to-State Technical Assistance Program's consulting staff responsible for providing technical assistance to FY 2003 CMS Real Choice Systems Change grantees on designing, implementing and evaluating FMS for participant-directed support service programs.
+Subject matter expert and member of the National State-to-State Technical Assistance Program's consulting staff responsible for providing technical assistance to FY 2003 CMS Real Choice Systems Change grantees on designing, implementing and evaluating FMS for participant-directed support service programs.

 ILRU, Houston, Texas